17M Propagation Group Roundtable

 There will be times when things may deviate if some specific topic or item of general interest comes up requiring extra discussion or handing the mic off to other stations for comments.

-ON or before 1300 Eastern Time (based on number of check-ins and band conditions), the Control Operator shares the latest Solar Indices Information; then we QSY to 24967.5 MHz USB (12 meters) for a brief period of time, and if band conditions are good, to 28.987 MHz USB (10 meters) for a brief period of time, not exchanging reports but only giving your callsign out and then listening/noting what stations were heard on each band.
+Based on number of check-ins and band conditions, the Control Operator will share the latest Solar Indices Information; then we QSY to 24967.5 MHz USB (12 meters) for a brief period of time, and if band conditions are good, to 28.987 MHz USB (10 meters) for a brief period of time, not exchanging reports but only giving your callsign out and then listening/noting what stations were heard on each band.
 We all then return to the 17 meter frequency and go through the list for a final “73” round exchanging what was heard on the upper bands before signing off.
 NOTE 2

 For more information on system installation and configuration please go to hams.live